earlejam/effective-java-notes/README.md

 - Generic singleton factory: a static factory method that deals out a single immutable object for each requested type parameterization
 - Common use of recursive type bounds is in connection with the Comparable interface:
   - public interface Comparable<T> { int compareTo(T o); }
-  - Used to ensure "mutual compatability", i.e. each element in a collection can be compared to every other
+  - Used to ensure "mutual compatibility", i.e. each element in a collection can be compared to every other
   - public static <E extends Comparable<E>> E max(Collection<E> c);
     - Type reads as "any type E that can be compared to itself"
   - Can generify methods without breaking existing clients